DevUps-Community/diet_logger_api/README.md

 4. **Reports:**
    - Generate daily, weekly, and monthly reports of food intake.

+## Description
+This project aims to build a diet-tracking system similar to MyFitnessPal.
+The primary objective is to allow users to log their daily food intake, track calories and macronutrients, and view reports of their diet over time.

+**Aspects to Consider:**

+- **Schema Design:**
+  - Think about how you will structure your database tables to store user information, food entries, and daily reports.
+  - Consider how to efficiently link food entries to users and aggregate data for daily, weekly, and monthly reports.

+- **React App Design:**
+  - Plan the component structure for handling user registration, login, food diary entry, and report viewing.
+  - Ensure state management is handled effectively, perhaps using a state management library like Redux.

+- **Best Practices:**
+  - Implement authentication and authorisation securely.
+  - Ensure input validation and error handling.
+  - Consider how to make the app responsive and user-friendly.
+  - Plan for scalability if you intend to add more features later.

 ## Technical Requirements
 - **Backend:** Node.js with Express
 - **Database:** Supabase